moerv9/sentiment/docs/1_Research.md

-Since there is a lot of volatility and hype in the cryptocurrency world the amount of talk about one cryptocurrency can change in minutes.
+Since there is a lot of volatility and hype in the cryptocurrency world, the amount of talk about one cryptocurrency can change in minutes.
 Twitter can show you the amount of tweets in the last hour when you search for a hashtag or cashtag.
 For these five Coins the range of tweets can be anything up to 8000 tweets in the last hour.
 This obviously depends on the timezone (CET /UTC+1).
 On a random day ( 18.03.2022) the hashtag #xrp was the strongest (6350 tweets in the last hour) and just 5 days later, on the 23rd of March, #btc trended with 7480 tweets in the last hour.
 At the same time #bnbchain had only 460 tweets in the last hour.

 It is also quite random which hash- or cashtag will be trending and there are lots of different synonyms or variations for each Coins. #btc #bitcoin #btcusd is commonly being used to talk about Bitcoin, but this range can expand greatly.
 Especially when the name of the Blockchain, for example Cardano, is different than the name of their underlying Cryptocurrency, which is being called Ada.
 So, in case of Cardano, there are many more different hash- and cashtags: #cardano #ada $ada #cardanoada #cardanocommunity and since Cardano has one of the most Developers (see the second image -> most Github Commits), there exists a lot of talk about #buildingoncardano or #builtoncardano.
 All these different synonyms and variations need to be considered and evaluated to get the sentiment about one Cryptocurrency.